 TIP: It is generally cheaper to rent a car at least three months before any high season.
 Free cancellation up to 24 hours before collection is almost always possible, but is dependent on the chosen tariff.

 Driving regulations in Guadeloupe are similar to other European countries.
 The major routes are well maintained but expect some narrow and windy roads if you are traveling up in the mountains.
-Two bridges on the N1 and N11 connect Basse Terre and Grande Terre, the two main islands.
+On the N1 and N11 two bridges connect Basse Terre and Grande Terre, the two main islands.
 In 15 minutes you can travel from Pointe-a-Pitre to Trioncelle.
 Many of the routes through the mountains are extraordinarily scenic, especially the Route de la Traversée on Basse Terre.

 There are many volcanoes in the Caribbean islands, but La Grande Soufrière is the highest mountain peak in the Lesser Antilles.
 It is also the most active and volatile volcano in the region, last erupting in 1976 and causing a mass evacuation on the island.
 The Pointe de la Grande Vigie is the northernmost point of Grand Terre with a beautiful rocky coastline and 80m high limestone cliffs.
 The Sainte-Anne Beach is one of the best of Guadeloupe's famed sandy white beaches.
 The Route de la Traversée is a scenic route on the island of Basse Terre, stop along the way for a short walk to Cascade des Ecrivisses, an absolutely stunning waterfall within the Parc National.